Fukushima nuclear accident: International impact

 In the aftermath, Germany accelerated plans to close its nuclear power reactors and decided to phase out the rest by 2022.
-German media coverage conflated the casualties of the earthquake and tsunami, with casualties of the nuclear incident.
+German media coverage conflated the casualties of the earthquake and tsunami with casualties of the nuclear incident.
 Belgium and Switzerland also changed their nuclear policies to phase-out all nuclear energy operations, but have undone these plans since.
 Italy held a national referendum, in which 94 percent voted against the government's plan to build new nuclear power plants.
 In France, President Hollande announced the intention of the government to reduce nuclear usage by one third.
 However, the government earmarked only one power station for closure – the aging Fessenheim Nuclear Power Plant on the German border – which prompted some to question the government's commitment to Hollande's promise.
 Industry Minister Arnaud Montebourg stated Fessenheim will be the only nuclear power station to close.
 On a visit to China in December 2014 he reassured his audience that nuclear energy was a "sector of the future" and would continue to contribute "at least 50%" of France's electricity output.
 Another member of Hollande's Socialist Party, Christian Bataille, said that Hollande announced the nuclear curb to secure the backing of his Green coalition partners in parliament.

 China continued developing nuclear power in the decade following.
 In 2015, China had hoped to have 400–500 gigawatts of nuclear capacity by 2050 – 100 times more than it had in 2015.

 The number of nuclear power plant constructions started each year worldwide, from 1954 to 2013.
 Following an increase in new constructions from 2007 to 2010, there was a decline after the Fukushima nuclear accident.

 New nuclear projects were proceeding in some countries.
 The consulting firm KPMG reported in 2018 that 653 new nuclear facilities were planned or proposed for completion by 2030.
 In 2019, the United Kingdom was planning a major nuclear expansion despite some public objection.
 Russia had similar plans.
 In 2015, India was also pressing ahead with a large nuclear program, as was South Korea.
 Indian Vice President M. Hamid Ansari said in 2012 that "nuclear energy is the only option" for expanding India's energy supplies, and Prime Minister Modi announced in 2014 that India intended to build 10 more nuclear reactors in a collaboration with Russia.

+In Chile, a seismic country like Japan, the accident contributed to dissipate early plans to develop nuclear power and contributed instead to increase the support for the development of solar power in Atacama Desert.